 In one of our Boost Your Business Webinars, we’ve discussed the importance of understanding the technology you have at hand — in this case, our white label dashboard.

 Our dashboard is designed to help both our team and your agency streamline processes.
 This provides you with access to real-time data, search traffic, daily rankings, backlinks, and traffic reports minus the complicated back-and-forth and spreadsheets.
-The dashboard has its own API that we built, so it’s not something you’ll find from any other agency out there.
+The dashboard has its own API that we built, so it’s not something you’ll find from other marketing tools or any agency out there.
 So, how do you leverage this technology to get more sales?

 When partners ask me this question, I always point them to these dashboard features:

 - White Label Dashboard Setup Section – This allows you to customize your white label dashboard with your brand and provide clients with their own access to the dashboard.

 - Free SEO Audit Tool – This provides you with an on-page SEO report within seconds.

 - Mockup Creator – This allows you to create web design mockups to show prospects the great websites you build and optimize with your white label SEO services.

 - Resource Center – This provides you with downloadable materials that can help you build your sales process, answer client questions, and expand your SEO knowledge.
 You’ll find white papers, pitch decks, sales guides, webinar transcripts, and much more.

 Leveraging technology doesn’t stop at familiarizing yourself with the different features of the dashboard, though.
 The crucial aspect here is to explain the technology to clients at their level of understanding.
 It’s one thing to show them how the dashboard works, but explaining the value they can get if they have this kind of technology is an entirely different story.